Parent Resource Hub

 Speeding (the speed limit on campus is 5 mph) and/or unsafe and careless use of vehicle

 Each year, Salesian assigns book titles for summer reading with the expectation that students will read over the summer break.
 Salesian makes every effort to select novels that will engage students and help foster a life-long relationship with reading.
-Below are links for the lists of assigned books for Summer 2022.
+Please see the Summer Reading assignments for your student, listed under the Quicklinks Student section.

-Returning students can find the Shelfit link in Schoology and more information will be made available to new students soon.
+Returning students can find the Shelfit link in Schoology.
+Shelit information for new students soon will be provided directly to them in late July.